Planar boundaries and parabolic subgroups: Peripheral Subgroups

 \section{Peripheral Subgroups}

-In this section, we prove the main theorem.
+In this section, we prove the following theorem.

-\begin{thm} Suppose the finitely generated group $G$ is one ended, and $(G, \mathcal{P})$ is relatively hyperbolic such that the boundary $M=\boundary(G,\mathcal{P})$ is connected with no cut points.
-If $M$ is planar then each member of $\mathcal{P}$ is virtually a surface group. \end{thm}
+\begin{thm} Suppose the finitely generated group $G$ is one ended, the pair $(G, \mathcal{P})$ is relatively hyperbolic, and $G$ does not split relative to $\mathcal{P}$ over a parabolic subgroup.
+If the boundary $M=\boundary(G,\mathcal{P})$ is planar then each member of $\mathcal{P}$ is virtually the fundamental group of a compact surface. \end{thm}

-The proof of Theorem~\ref{thm:VirtualSurfaceGroup} below uses the following result, which summarizes several facts that are discussed in more detail in Section~\ref{sec:prelim}.
+The proof of Theorem~\ref{thm:VirtualSurfaceGroup} uses the following result.